-He extended his NDE coating inspection focus internationally at GKN Aerospace Engines Sweden, where he implemented an eddy current-based thickness probe for contact thickness measurement of ceramic thermal barrier coating (TBC) layers applied to a range of FeCrAlY and NiCoCrAlY metallic bond coats and Fe, Ni, and Ti-based substrates.
-Additionally, Dr. Smith supported statistical process control and process engineering for commercial aerospace-, land-, and sea-based power generation gas turbines in the development of testing reduction plans, to reduce QC/QA test burdens, and supported coating failure analysis on critical systems.
+He extended his NDE coating inspection focus internationally at GKN Aerospace Engines Sweden, where he implemented an eddy current-based thickness probe for contact thickness measurement of complex geometry ceramic thermal barrier coating (TBC) layers applied to a range of FeCrAlY and NiCoCrAlY metallic bond coats and Fe, Ni, and Ti-based substrates.
+Additionally, Dr. Smith supported statistical process control and process engineering for commercial aerospace-, land-, and sea-based power generation gas turbines in the development of test reduction plans, to reduce QC/QA test burdens, and supported failure analysis on critical systems.

 Dr. Smith’s materials graduate work focused on mechanical property characterization of thermal spray and cold spray coating systems.
 Externally facing, he heavily supported an Army Futures Command program developing temperature-resistant diesel piston coatings for improved power generation on track vehicles.
 Additionally, he supported process parameter development and mechanical testing for aerospace original equipment manufacturer (OEM) components, such as Al2O3 clearance coatings in turbine compressor sections and WC-CoCr and CrC-NiCr hard-chrome alternative materials in landing gear struts, where resistance to fatigue and impact-based damage was a primary concern.

 As a Materials Research Engineer for the US Navy, Dr. Smith supported shipyards, warfare centers, regional maintenance centers, and Navy technical authorities on a wide range of corrosion-related mitigation and prevention efforts.
 He was recognized as an expert in surface preparation, non-skid materials, and research and development within NAVSEA 05P Coatings and Corrosion Control technical pyramid and directly supported updates to NAVSEA Standard Item 009-32 and 009-124 to improve technology transfer to shipboard and fleet operation.
-Dr. Smith worked with a range of polymeric and thermal spray coatings systems under MIL-PRF-32577, -23236, and -24667, and with a range of aluminum, stainless steel, CuNi, Inconel, and high-yield carbon steel substrates and components.
+Dr. Smith worked with a range of polymeric and thermal spray coatings systems under MIL-PRF-32577, -23236, and -24667, and with a range of aluminum, stainless steel, CuNi, Inconel, and high-yield carbon steel material components.
 Additionally, he is certified as a NACE/SSPC Level 1 Coatings Inspector.

-• Engineering Science, B.E.: State University of New York, Stony Brook
+• Engineering Science, B.S.: State University of New York, Stony Brook (2013)

-• Marine Sciences, B.S.: State University of New York, Stony Brook
+• Marine Sciences, B.S.: State University of New York, Stony Brook (2013)

-• Materials Science and Engineering, Ph.D.: State University of New York, Stony Brook
+• Materials Science and Engineering, Ph.D.: State University of New York, Stony Brook (2018)

 • PADI Advanced Open Water Diver